Distribution (mathematical analysis)

-History

-The practical use of distributions can be traced back to the use of Green's functions in the 1830s to solve ordinary differential equations, but was not formalized until much later.
+ordinary differential equations, but was not formalized until much later.
 According to Kolmogorov & Fomin (1957), generalized functions originated in the work of Sobolev (1936) on second-order hyperbolic partial differential equations, and the ideas were developed in somewhat extended form by Laurent Schwartz in the late 1940s.
 According to his autobiography, Schwartz introduced the term "distribution" by analogy with a distribution of electrical charge, possibly including not only point charges but also dipoles and so on.
 Gårding (1997) comments that although the ideas in the transformative book by Schwartz (1951) were not entirely new, it was Schwartz's broad attack and conviction that distributions would be useful almost everywhere in analysis that made the difference.
-A detailed history of the theory of distributions was given by Lützen (1982).

-Notation

-The following notation will be used throughout this article:
+Distribution theory reinterprets functions as linear functionals acting on a space of test functions.
+Standard functions act by integration against a test function, but many other linear functionals do not arise in this way, and these are the "generalized functions".
+There are different possible choices for the space of test functions, leading to different spaces of distributions.
+The basic space of test function consists of smooth functions with compact support, leading to standard distributions.
+Use of the space of smooth, rapidly (faster than any polynomial increases) decreasing test functions (these functions are called Schwartz functions) gives instead the tempered distributions, which are important because they have a well-defined distributional Fourier transform.
+Every tempered distribution is a distribution in the normal sense, but the converse is not true: in general the larger the space of test functions, the more restrictive the notion of distribution.
+On the other hand, the use of spaces of analytic test functions leads to Sato's theory of hyperfunctions; this theory has a different character from the previous ones because there are no analytic functions with non-empty compact support.

+Basic idea